Laws Enforced by the Equal Employment Opportunity Commission

 Sections 102 and 103 of the Civil Rights Act of 1991

-This law amends Title VII and the ADA and allows anyone in an intentional discrimination case to receive a jury trial, compensatory and punitive damage awards.
+These provisions amend Title VII and the ADA to allow plaintiffs in intentional discrimination cases to pursue a jury trial and, where appropriate, recover compensatory and punitive damages.

 Sections 501 and 505 of the Rehabilitation Act of 1973